nepada/texy-nette/README.md

 This extension contains simple Texy factory that only creates new instance of `Texy\Texy` and sets output mode to `HTML5`.

-Usually you will want to define your own factory by implementing `Nepada\Texy\ITexyFactory`, often more than one.
+Usually you will want to define your own factory by implementing `Nepada\Texy\TexyFactory`, often more than one.

 ```yaml
 texy: